xpublish-community/xpublish/docs/source/contributing.rst

     $ git clone git@github.com:YOUR_GITHUB_USERNAME/xpublish.git
     $ cd xpublish

-    # now, to fix a bug or add feature create your own branch off "master":
+    # now, to fix a bug or add feature create your own branch off "main":

-    $ git checkout -b your-bugfix-feature-branch-name master
+    $ git checkout -b your-bugfix-feature-branch-name main

 #.
 Install `pre-commit <https://pre-commit.com>`_ and its hook on the Xpublish repo::